Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best sounding TVs to buy for most people with different tastes.
+Our recommendations above are what we think are currently the TVs with the best sound to buy for most people with different needs.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs, sorted by their sound quality.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.
 Keep in mind that no TV can deliver the sound quality of a dedicated sound system or a soundbar.